-They showed up for a recent Portland school board meeting by the dozen wearing black T-shirts with the words “Black Students Matter” emblazoned in green and yellow across their chess.
+They showed up for a recent Portland school board meeting by the dozen wearing black T-shirts with the words “Black Students Matter” emblazoned in green and yellow across their chests.
 Students, parents, community members and activists alike, all to support a small public charter school in North Portland: Kairos PDX.

 For the second year in a row, Kairos faced eviction after agreeing to a one-year lease on the former Humboldt Elementary School.